mabujo/googleCard-Wordpress/readme.txt

 1. googleCards widget in the sidebar

 == Changelog ==
+= 0.4.3 =
+* Added contribution from Joe Vaughan for using the Wordpress 3.0 widget API so widget can be used in multiple sidebars.
+Thanks Joe, chapeau.
+Also added the option to disable the developer credit if you're a really mean sort of person and removed the example Google+ ID.

 = 0.4.2 =
 * Forever alone - fix for bug when no one has the google+ account in a circle.